mcandre/tinyrick/README.md

 Whenever possible, use regular Rust code.
 There's like a ba-jillion [crates](https://crates.io) of prewritten Rust code, so you might as well use it!

-# CONTRIBUTING

-For more details on developing tinyrick itself, see [DEVELOPMENT.md](DEVELOPMENT.md).

 # SEE ALSO

 * Inspired by the excellent [mage](https://magefile.org/) build system for Go projects